chendaniely/2015-04-15-SPDC-shiny/README.md

 If you want to run the shiny app.
 You have to open the `ui.R` and `server.R` files in rstudio, then you will have a `run app` button to click.

 If you want, the `.html` files in the `lessons` folder can be viewed directly so you do not have to render them in r/rstudio to go through the slides

+# Known bugs
+During the 04-lesson my image was not showing up in the shiny app.
+Please see the issues tap on the top right to see why.
+Essentially, I needed to add the image to a `www` folder within the shiny app folder.